aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/FAQ's.md

 - What customer support is available?

-  Customer Success Manager is assigned for the whole of the customer lifecycle who acts as a single point of contact for all queries
+  Customer Success Manager is assigned for the whole of the customer life-cycle who acts as a single point of contact for all queries
   24/7 support is also available by phone or email

 - Can different retention policies be set for different users?